After parents separate, they often wonder how to figure out what one will have to pay the other to cover the needs of any children involved.

 b) Post-Secondary Education Expenses

-The parent who has custody can ask the other parent to pay part of the children's education expenses after high school, especially if the children are under 18.
+The parents must share the children’s education expenses after high school, if the children are under 18 or are still dependent.

 Here are examples of these expenses: